 Minimally Invasive Surgery

-- You'll be placed in a position that allows the surgeon to easily reach your injured hand or wrist.
+- You'll be placed in a position that allows the surgeon to easily reach your injured foot or ankle.

 - After sterilizing the area, the surgeon will make a small incision or incisions in the skin and inject a sterile solution that will expand the joint for better viewing and movement of the instruments.